What are the browser and computer requirements for Instructure products?

-In browsers such as Safari, insecure content will never be displayed in the browser.
+In browsers such as Safari, insecure content never displays in the browser.

 However, in Chrome and Firefox, you have the option to view insecure content.
 Please be aware of possible restrictions and view insecure content with caution.

 Google Chrome verifies that the website content you view is transmitted securely.
-If you visit a page in your Canvas course that is linked to insecure content, Chrome will display a shield icon in the browser address bar.
+If you visit a page in your Instructure product that is linked to insecure content, Chrome displays a shield icon in the browser address bar .

 You can choose to override the security restriction and display the content anyway by clicking the shield icon and then clicking the Load unsafe script button .